top of page

 3. Your left brain is your powerhouse for narratives

-For all the myths that abound about left and right brain function, neuroscientists do see two truths in the research: while our right brain excels at processing imagery—whether in our mind's eye or around us (2)(3)(4)(5)(6)(7)—our left hemisphere contributes more to language and speech (2)(7)(8).
-In fact, groundbreaking new research from 2022 reveals how this is accomplished: input from the right brain is actively inhibited by the corpus callosum while the left hemisphere is constructing speech (8).
+For all the myths that abound about left and right brain function, neuroscientists do see two truths in the research.
+While our right brain excels at processing imagery—whether in our mind's eye or around us (2)(3)(4)(5)(6)(7)—our left hemisphere contributes more to language and speech (2)(7)(8).
+In groundbreaking new research from 2022, the mechanism for accomplishing this is revealed: input from the right brain is actively inhibited by the corpus callosum while the left hemisphere is constructing speech (8).
+That's an incredibly valuable insight that validates the use of visualization tools in situations where we need clarity with the benefit of ongoing right-brain input.

-Note: This emerging research into right-brain inhibition during speech processing is poised to offer increasingly valuable insight into applied savvy, so we'll be reporting any additional developments over the years!
+Note: Research into right-brain inhibition during speech processing is poised to offer increasingly valuable insight, so we'll stay on top of developments over the years.

 (1) Causal Interactions between Froto-Parietal Central Executive and Default Mode Networks in Humans (via PubMed)